 6. A Magical Place

 For one of the Avengers’ newest recruits, adjusting to her new life is hard.
-The Scarlet Witch wanders around the streets of New York, impressed by the sights but also missing her brother Quicksilver.
+In this Marvel One-Shot, The Scarlet Witch wanders around the streets of New York, impressed by the sights but also missing her brother Quicksilver.
 Walking past an alleyway, she sees a man being mugged and steps in to prevent it.
 Easily defeating the criminal, she turns her attention to the victim only to see that he’s disappeared.

 Confused by this and sensing danger, she begins to notice strange happenings all around.
 Shadows appear to be following her, reflections of people appear in windows even in deserted streets, and occasionally she sees glimpses of the man she saved.
 Yet despite all her efforts, she can’t understand what’s happening around her.
 Seeing the man again, she gives chase and finally catches up with him in front of a plain building.
 The man stops and turns to address her, apologising for the subterfuge.
 The building behind him shimmers and changes.